-Council recently called upon the community to let us know if we got it right.
-The community was invited to view the Concept Plans for Mount Ettalong Reserve Masterplan and provide feedback via feedback form or on the interactive map.
+Council then called upon the community to let us know if we got it right.
+Between 21 May and 4 June 2020 the community was invited to view the Concept Plans for Mount Ettalong Reserve Masterplan and provide feedback via feedback form or on the interactive map (now closed).

-The results from community consultation are now available in the consultation report and will be further analysed and used to inform the development of a Draft Masterplan for the Mount Ettalong Reserve.
+The results from community consultation are available in the consultation report and were used to inform the development of a Draft Masterplan for the Mount Ettalong Reserve.

 Where is the Mount Ettalong Reserve located?